Best smart home tech from Aqara this Christmas

-(Pocket-lint) - It's that time of year again – the Christmas season!
+It's that time of year again – the Christmas season!

 For many of us, this is a magical time of year when we come together with friends and family.
 But what if you could make your holiday even better by getting more out of your home?
 With Aqara smart home technology, you can do just that - control lighting automation, voice commands for music or TV, energy management systems, and so much more.